 Airport transfers are included if you purchase the 'with flights' package.
 If you purchased your own flights, airport transfers can be arranged.

-This tour is fully accompanied from day 1 until the island stay on days 12 & 13.
+This tour is fully accompanied except the island stay on days 12, 13 and 14.

 The nitty-gritty, the things you need to know, the answers to your burning questions.